 There are also many private practice therapists out there, which are absolutely wonderful.
 However, finding ones that match up with your insurance carrier and/or one that is affordable and available when you are can sometimes be difficult.
 Plus, there may be times where someone needs to see more than one therapist because of different areas of specialty.
 Other times you might not need a licensed therapist and a coach would be more helpful for your situation, yet insurance won’t cover it.

-Additionally, many of the one-on-one support services, such as some of the large digital providers (BetterHelp, TalkSpace, Cerebral, etc.), don’t offer in-person services and don’t offer groups.
+Additionally, many of the one-on-one support services, such as some of the large digital providers (BetterHelp, TalkSpace, Cerebral, etc.), don’t offer in-person services or don’t offer groups.
 They also happen to be more expensive.
 We feel that human connection is essential, and that allowing for in-person options and to attend groups are crucial to providing a broader foundational support to help people feel better and do better in life.

 Many people shy away from help because of the stigma that they feel others might see them as “weak” or that something is wrong with them.
 Neither of these are the case, though, especially given the huge amount of stress most of us have experienced over the past couple of years with the pandemic.
 Receiving help, guidance and support is now much more openly talked about and encouraged.
 For Innovia as well, our practitioners cover such a wide range of topics and stress points in life, and have different backgrounds, which is also different than receiving treatment somewhere that requires a diagnosis.